acmephp/documentation/cli/get-certificate.md

 ## 1. Register on the Let's Encrypt/ACME server

-The first thing we need to do is to generate a global private key (your "account key") that will be used for future exchanges with Let's Encyrpt to prove your identity.
+The first thing we need to do is to generate a global private key (your "account key") that will be used for future exchanges with Let's Encrypt to prove your identity.

 To do so, run the following command: